 An investigator may propose observations of generic targets, describing them in as much detail as possible in the proposal.
-An AOR accompanying a generic target must contain a celestial position accurate to within 2 degrees (radial) for fixed targets.
+In all previous observing cycles, an AOR accompanying a generic target needed to contain a celestial position accurate to within 2 degrees (radial) for fixed targets.
+For Cycle-8, this requirement is removed.
+This will allow Cycle-8 proposals for follow-up of well-defined scientific targets from, for example, the WISE mission.
 For a moving generic target (e.g., Solar System object) proposers must submit an AOR with a target position 'to be determined' from Navigation and Ancillary Information Facility (NAIF) identification, or from orbital elements.
 In either case, the execution time must be specified to within a factor of 1.5.